Homomorphism Tensors and Linear Equations: Homomorphism Counts from Trees Cannot Be Inferred from Homomorphism Counts from Bounded Degree Trees

-For \cref{prop:degree:part2}, if $x_1,\dots,x_d \in S_{\leq 1}$ then $x_1 \circ \cdots \circ x_d \in S_{\leq d}$.
-Since $M$ annihilates all vectors in $S_{\leq d}$ except for those in $S_{\leq 1}$, it holds that $M(x_1 \circ \cdots \circ x_d) \in S_{\leq 1}$.
+For \cref{prop:degree:part2}, if $x_1,\dots,x_d \in S_{\leq 1}$ then $x_1 \odot \cdots \odot x_d \in S_{\leq d}$.
+Since $M$ annihilates all vectors in $S_{\leq d}$ except for those in $S_{\leq 1}$, it holds that $M(x_1 \odot \cdots \odot x_d) \in S_{\leq 1}$.

-For \cref{prop:degree:part3}, write $M \boldsymbol{1} = \alpha \boldsymbol{1} + \beta a$, for some $\alpha,\beta \in \CC$.
+For \cref{prop:degree:part3}, write $M \boldsymbol{1} = \alpha \boldsymbol{1} + \beta a$, for some $\alpha,\beta \in \mathbb{Q}$.
 It holds that $\beta \neq 0$ because $\boldsymbol{1}$ is not an eigenvalue of $M$ by construction.
-The resulting expansion of $(M\allones)^{\circ (d+1)}$ is a linear combination of the vectors $\boldsymbol{1}, a , a \circ a, \dots, a^{\circ (d+1)}$.
-Moreover, in this binomial expansion, the coefficient of $a^{\circ (d+1)}$ is $\beta^{d+1}$, which is non-zero.
+The resulting expansion of $(M\allones)^{\odot (d+1)}$ is a linear combination of the vectors $\boldsymbol{1}, a , a \odot a, \dots, a^{\odot (d+1)}$.
+Moreover, in this binomial expansion, the coefficient of $a^{\odot (d+1)}$ is $\beta^{d+1}$, which is non-zero.
 The remaining terms in this expansion lie in $S_{\leq d}$ already.
-Hence, $(M\allones)^{\circ (d+1)} \not\in S_{\leq d}$.
-Furthermore, the coefficient of $a^{\circ (d+1)}$ in $M(M\allones)^{\circ (d+1)}$ is also non-zero because $v_{d+1}$ is a non-vanishing eigenvector of $M$.
-Hence, $M(M\allones)^{\circ (d+1)} \not\in S_{\leq d}$. \end{proof}
+Hence, $(M\allones)^{\odot (d+1)} \not\in S_{\leq d}$.
+Furthermore, the coefficient of $a^{\odot (d+1)}$ in $M(M\allones)^{\odot (d+1)}$ is also non-zero because $v_{d+1}$ is a non-vanishing eigenvector of $M$.
+Hence, $M(M\allones)^{\odot (d+1)} \not\in S_{\leq d}$. \end{proof}

-Since the matrix $M$ is symmetric, non-negative, and integral, there exists a multigraph $F$ whose adjacency matrix is $M$.
-The objective is to construct a simple undirected graph~$H$ such that the eigensystem of the adjacency matrix of $H$ is closely related to that of the multigraph $F$.
+Since the matrix $M$ is symmetric and has non-negative integral entries, it can be thought of as the adjacency matrix of a multigraph, i.e.\@ an undirected graph with multiedges.
+The objective is to construct a simple undirected graph~$H$ such that the eigensystem of the adjacency matrix $H$ is closely related to that of~$M$.